-In recent years, we have entered into two separate sales agreements with Cowen and Company, LLC (Cowen): in February 2020 (2020 ATM Facility) and in November 2021 (2021 ATM Facility).
-Each ATM facility provides or provided for the sale, in our sole discretion, of shares of our common stock having an aggregate offering price of up to \$100.0 million, through Cowen, as our sales agent.
-The issuance and sale of these shares by us pursuant to the ATM facilities are deemed "at the market" offerings defined in Rule 415 under the Securities Act of 1933, as amended (Securities Act), and were registered under the Securities Act.
-Commissions of up to 3.0% are due on the gross sales proceeds of the common stock sold under each ATM facility.
+In recent years, we have entered into sales agreements with Cowen and Company, LLC (Cowen).
+In November 2021, we entered into a sales agreement with Cowen (2021 ATM Facility) which provides for the sale, in our sole discretion, of shares of our common stock having an aggregate offering price of up to \$100.0 million, through Cowen, as our sales agent.
+The issuance and sale of these shares by us pursuant to the 2021 ATM Facility are deemed "at the market" offerings defined in Rule 415 under the Securities Act of 1933, as amended (Securities Act), and were registered under the Securities Act.
+Commissions of up to 3.0% are due on the gross sales proceeds of the common stock sold under the 2021 ATM Facility.

-During the three months ended March 31, 2023, we sold an aggregate of 147,930 shares of common stock under the 2021 ATM Facility, at an average price of \$4.64 per share for gross proceeds of \$0.7 million and net proceeds of \$0.6 million, after deducting commissions and other offering expenses payable by us.
+During the six months ended June 30, 2023, we sold an aggregate of 147,930 shares of common stock under the 2021 ATM Facility, at an average price of \$4.64 per share for gross proceeds of \$0.7 million and net proceeds of \$0.6 million, after deducting commissions and other offering expenses payable by us.

-As of March 31, 2023, we have fully utilized the 2020 ATM Facility and we had \$55.2 million of common stock remaining and available to be sold under the 2021 ATM Facility.
+As of June 30, 2023, we had \$55.2 million of common stock remaining and available to be sold under the 2021 ATM Facility.

-We have incurred losses and negative cash flows from operations in each year since inception and have only just begun to generate commercialization revenues under the Pierre Fabre Commercialization Agreement, following the December 2022 EC regulatory approval of Ebvallo.
+We have incurred losses and negative cash flows from operations in each year since inception and have only just begun to generate commercialization revenues under the Pierre Fabre Commercialization Agreement, following the December 2022 EC regulatory approval of Ebvallo, which is subject to the terms of the HCRx Agreement.
+We will not receive any meaningful milestone or royalty payments from Pierre Fabre until the applicable royalty cap under the HCRx Agreement is met, if at all.
 We continue to incur significant research and development and other expenses related to our ongoing operations and expect to incur losses for the foreseeable future.
 As a result, we will need additional capital to fund our operations, which we may raise through a combination of equity offerings, debt financings, other third party funding, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements.
 We may borrow funds on terms that may include restrictive covenants, including covenants that restrict the operation of our business, liens on assets, high effective interest rates and repayment provisions that reduce cash resources and limit future access to capital markets.
 In addition, we expect to continue to opportunistically seek access to additional funds through additional public or private equity offerings or debt financings including by utilizing the 2021 ATM Facility, through potential commercialization, collaboration, partnering or other strategic arrangements, or a combination of the foregoing.
-To the extent that we raise additional capital through commercialization, collaboration or partnering arrangements, we may be required to relinquish some of our rights to our technologies or rights to market and sell our products in certain geographies, grant licenses or other rights on terms that are not favorable to us, or issue equity that may be substantially dilutive to our stockholders.
+To the extent that we raise additional capital by issuing equity securities, our stockholders may experience substantial dilution.
+To the extent that we raise additional capital through commercialization, collaboration or partnering arrangements, we may be required to relinquish some of our rights to our technologies or rights to market and sell our products in certain geographies, grant licenses or other rights on terms that are not favorable to us, or issue equity that may be substant